Words that Connect

-But there’s a problem.
-Everyone else is trying to do that too.
+But there’s a problem: Everyone else is trying to do that too.

-It’s not enough to be consistently publishing content that provides value for prospects and customers.
+It’s not enough to be consistently publishing content that provides some value for prospects and customers.
 You need to be relevant and timely enough with that value to make your audience believe you are speaking directly to them.
 Then you’ve got to get that content in front of them.

-How do you create and distribute content that builds, maintains, and motivates a specific audience?
+All this poses a question: How do you create and distribute content that builds, maintains, and motivates a specific audience?

-My entire career has been dedicated to finding the answer.
+My entire career has been dedicated to finding this answer.
 I started as a writer, but opportunity and curiosity led me to work as an internal content manager at an agency, copy editor, SEO advisor, social media manager, and more.

 These days, I help clients create a comprehensive content strategy across channels like websites, social media, and email.
 I also teach a course about writing – check it out here!
 My focus is written content – I use my experience with inbound marketing, video production, SEO, and social media to help content fit into a larger marketing plan that gets results.